 - The number of family members (excluding your parents) currently attending college

-If your school plans to award you a Pell grant, it will notify you in writing to tell you how much you’ll receive, as well as how and when you can expect to receive it.
+If your school plans to award you a Pell Grant, it will notify you in writing to tell you how much you’ll receive, as well as how and when you can expect to receive it.
 Your school will send funds to you at least once per semester, trimester or quarter.
-It likely will credit your school account first and then send any extra to you for other expenses.
+It likely will credit your school account first and then send any extra money to you for other expenses.

 Controversy and the Future of Pell Grants

 While the Pell Grant is a welcome aid in helping pay the cost of college, it doesn’t come close to covering the whole cost.
 In fact, the percentage of cost covered by Pell Grants has been dropping for over a decade and may continue to do so.

 The Federal Pell Grant Program started small in 1973, awarding an average of $270 to 176,000 students.
 It has expanded rapidly since then in number of students assisted, but declined in amount of costs being covered.

 Approximately 7.6 million students used Pell Grants in 2016-2017.
 Those who received the maximum grant of $5,815 were able to cover 60% of the costs for tuition and fees at public four-year colleges.
 The maximum grant represented only 29% of the average cost of tuition, fees, room and board at a state school.